dgbillotte/ExprParser/README.md

 # ExprParserWriter

+## 🚧 NOTE: This is a work in progress, variables are not yet bound and there is at least one BUG in it. 🚧

 ExprParserWriter is a parser / re-writer for the C-like expressions that are used in the expr/expr~ objects of the PureData programming language.